Guy Williams (politician)

+Background

 Williams was born on a Native reserve of Kitamaat Village, British Columbia, Canada.
 He worked for a time in a mill before becoming a fisherman and then starting his own boat-building business.

 Williams was a member of the Haisla Nation of British Columbia.
 He was president of the Native Brotherhood of British Columbia for twelve years until his appointment to the Senate.